Welcome to Four Paws Elkhound Rescue

 The steps to adopting a dog from Four Paws Elkhound Rescue:

 1. Contact - Four Paws will contact you by text message, phone, or email about a dog that needs a home.
 If you see a dog you are interested in, contact us.
 Sometimes there are a lot of people looking for dogs and sometimes there are too many dogs.
 We try to match the dog with the closest possible family so the dog is traumatized by too much travel.
 If this isn’t possible, transport help is available.

 2. Information - As much information as is available is given to you regarding the rescue dog.
 Questions such as health status, behavior issues, rescue history, and time constraints are gone over.

 3. Phone Interview - When a good match is found, a phone interview will be set up.
 The details about the dog, what is expected and questions will be answered during this time.

 4. Adoption Paperwork - The next step is the adoption paperwork.
 This consists of an Adoption Form which specifies all of the rules necessary to keep your rescue dog and you safe.
-Four Paws requires a $200 adoption donation on all adoptions This ensures the adopter is serious and committed to this rescue.
+Four Paws requires a $250 adoption donation on all adoptions This ensures the adopter is serious and committed to the rescue dog.
 Many hours of time and handling of delicate situations go into each rescue.
 Some rescue dogs due to circumstances are not able to be fully vetted prior to placement.
 If needed $100 of the adoption donation can be paid toward the vet bill.
 In extenuating circumstances Four Paws will help with additional vet bills on a case by case basis.

 5. Transport - If the rescue dog is close enough in distance, a meeting is set up.
 It can be between you and another rescue, shelter, or owner.
 If the dog is too far and transport help is required, you will be meeting your rescue dog either at a meeting place or at your home.
 A health certificate issued by the vet is required for transport out of state.